Willy Wonka & the Chocolate Factory: Music

 The original score and songs were composed by Leslie Bricusse and Anthony Newley, and musical direction was by Walter Scharf.
 The soundtrack was first released by Paramount Records in 1971.

-Sammy Davis Jr. recorded the song "The Candy Man" which became his only number-one hit.
-It would spend three weeks at the top of the Billboard Hot 100 chart starting June 10, 1972, and two weeks at the top of the easy-listening chart.
+Sammy Davis Jr. recorded the song "The Candy Man", which became his only number-one hit.
+It spent three weeks at the top of the Billboard Hot 100 chart starting June 10, 1972, and two weeks at the top of the easy-listening chart.

-On October 8, 1996, Hip-O Records (in conjunction with MCA Records, which by then owned the Paramount catalog), released the soundtrack on CD as a "25th Anniversary Edition".
+On October 8, 1996, Hip-O Records (in conjunction with MCA Records, which owned the Paramount catalog by then), released the soundtrack on CD as a "25th Anniversary Edition".
 In 2016, UMe and Geffen Records released a 45th Anniversary Edition LP.